JF-Lalonde/quantified-self-starter-kit/README.md

 ## Quantified Self Calorie Tracker
 ### Created by Desislava Todorova and JF Lalonde

-* Quantified Self is a calorie tracker app for each meal of the day, including snacks.
+* Quantified Self is a calorie tracker app built in JavaScript with a backend built using Node.
+The app tracks calories for each meal of the day, including snacks.
 * Add foods from an existing database or create new foods with their corresponding calories

 ### API Enpoints Data is coming from